lamastex/spark-trend-calculus/README.md

 where DateTime Stamp is formatted as `yyyyMMdd HHmmSS`.
 Open, High, Low and Close are floating point numbers and Volume is an integer (which seems to always be 0).

+To read an FX-1-Minute csv directly to an apache spark Dataset, one can use `spark.read.fx1m(filePath)`.

 ### Yahoo!
 Finance parser